-- From Any number Containing Anything or a Specific Message - From Any number appearing in the list Containing Anything or a Specific Message - From a Specific number in the list Containing Anything or a Specific Message - From Serial port Containing a Specific Message ("Serial Port" refers to the connection labeled "RS232")
+- From Any number Containing Anything or a Specific Message - From Any number appearing in the list Containing Anything or a Specific Message

+From a Specific number in the list Containing Anything or a Specific Message

-Thus, if the user chooses "From Any number Containing Anything or a Specific Messgae", then literally any SMS(if not specified) from any number will cause the statement to trigger.
+Thus, if the user chooses "From Any number Containing Anything or a Specific Message", then literally any SMS(if not specified) from any number will cause the statement to trigger.
 This will include SMS messages from private (withheld) numbers.